Contractor Licensing/Master Electricians

 I’m from another province or country.
 Do my qualifications meet the requirements to obtain a licence?

-If you have the Interprovincial certificate of qualification or are an out-of-country electrician, you must contact the Ontario College of Trades before working in Ontario.
+If you have the Interprovincial certificate of qualification or are an out-of-country electrician, contact Skilled Trades Ontario before working in Ontario.
 In general, work experience in Canada with the proper qualifications will be recognized towards a Master Electrician licence.
 However, work done in another country is not.
 There are some licensing exemptions depending on the type of work that is being done.
 See Ontario Regulation 570/05 for specific requirements.

 Do contractors from outside the province have to have an ECRA/ESA licence?